YottaDB/YDBDoc/ProgGuide/ioproc.rst

    Currently, YottaDB does not produce an error if a socket is attached to a device having a different CHSET.

 .. note::
-   Exception handler (EXCEPTION) operates at the SOCKET device level and error trapping (IOERROR) operates the socket-level.
+   Exception handler (EXCEPTION) operates at the SOCKET device level and error trapping (IOERROR) operates at the socket-level.
 So, one EXCEPTION operates on all sockets of a SOCKET device and IOEROR can be individually turned on or off for each socket.

 +++++++++++++++++++++++++++++
 Message Management